mason-bially/500locol-ecs/manuscript.md

 ## API Stability

 Currently parts of our implementation implictly form part of our API.
 To enable future improvements we'll need to stablize our API.
+We will also take this oppertunity to reorganize some aspects of it.

 ### Actual Component API